SLUVisLab/Sorghum100/index.md

 # Baseline

-Check back!
+To provide a reasonable baseline on the Sorghum-100 dataset, we trained a ResNet-50 model (pre-trained on ImageNet).
+During training we resize the original images to be 512 pixels on its shortest side, and then take a random 512 × 512 crop (at test time, we take a center crop).
+We normalize by channel means and standard deviations and perform random horizontal and vertical flips.
+We use global average pooling and train with cross entropy loss.
+This baseline approach achieves 72.12% top-1 classification accuracy on the test set.
+This simple baseline can be found in [this notebook](https://github.com/SLUVisLab/Sorghum100/blob/main/resnet50_baseline.ipynb).

 # FGVC-9 Kaggle Competition
 The original Sorghum-100 dataset paper was published in the 8th Fine-Grained Visual Categorization Workshop (FGVC) at CVPR 2021.
-We then hosted a FGVC competition on Sorghum-100 through FGVC in 2022.
+We hosted a FGVC competition on Sorghum-100 through FGVC in 2022.
 That competition has closed, but can still be accessed at [https://www.kaggle.com/c/sorghum-100](https://www.kaggle.com/c/sorghum-100).

 # Citation
 If you use this code for your research, please cite the following work: